2013–14 Aston Villa F.C. season: February

-February game stats

 March

 Villa somewhat made amends for their poor results in February, with a 4–1 home win against Norwich City in their first match of March.
 First half goals from Christian Benteke (2), Leandro Bacuna and an own goal from Sébastien Bassong gave Villa the victory, after Wes Hoolahan had given Norwich an early lead.
 Villa followed the victory with another, this time against league leaders Chelsea.
 Fabian Delph scored the only goal with a deft flick, in a match where Chelsea finished with nine men after having Willian and Ramires sent off, as well as manager José Mourinho being sent to the stands late on.
-The result also marked the first time in three-and-a-half years that Villa had won consecutive home games.
+The result also marked the first time in three and a half years that Villa had won consecutive home games.
 However Villa's season-long inconsistency, especially at home, continued in their next match as they went down 1–4 to Stoke City.
 It looked as though Villa would continue where they left off in their last match, as Christian Benteke gave them the lead in the first five minutes.
 However three first half goals from Peter Odemwingie, Peter Crouch and Steven Nzonzi effectively ended the match as a contest, before Geoff Cameron ensured that Villa's home resurgence was abruptly ended.
 Villa lost by the same margin in their next match, this time against Manchester United.
 Ashley Westwood had scored a free-kick to give Villa an early lead but United had turned it around by half time, courtesy of two Wayne Rooney goals.
 In the second half, goals from Juan Mata and Javier Hernández condemned Villa to a consecutive 1–4 defeat.